LuisaTu2/debts-payments-luisap/README.md

 ```

 ## Usage
-Use git bash to navigate to the repo.
-To run the application type:
+To run the application navigate to the repo and use the following command:
 ```python
 python -W ignore debts_assessor.py
 ```